swplabs/peanut-examples/README.md

 npx peanut
 ```

+You'll need to activate the "Example Theme (Peanut For Wordpress)" in your Wordpress Admin.

 ## Documentation

-Documentation can be found at [Peanut for Wordpress on Gitbooks](https://swp-labs.gitbook.io/peanut-for-wordpress/getting-started/coding-examples).
+More documentation can be found at [Peanut for Wordpress on Gitbooks](https://swp-labs.gitbook.io/peanut-for-wordpress/getting-started/coding-examples).

 ## Support Us